web2py/py4web/docs/chapter-03.rst

 Running from source without installing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this way all the requirements will be installed or upgraded on the
+In this mode, py4web's dependencies are installed system-wide as
-system’s path, but py4web itself will only be copied
-on a local folder.
-This is especially useful if you already have a
+usual, but py4web itself stays in the local folder.
+This is useful if
-working py4web installation but you want to test a different
+you already have a working py4web installation and want to test a
-one.
-Also, installing from sources (locally or globally) will
-install all the latest changes present on the master branch of py4web - hence
+different one alongside it.
+Both source installs (local and global)
+pull from py4web's ``master`` branch, so you get the latest — but
-you will gain the latest (but potentially untested) code.
+potentially untested — code.

 From the command line, go to a given working folder and then run